Chart Color Schemes

 Hackett is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Hackett, as per the latest Census, consisted of 76.3% houses and 23.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
+In Hackett, as per the latest Census evaluation, 76.3% of dwellings were houses while 23.6% comprised semi-detached homes, apartments, and other types.
+This differs from the Australian Capital Territory's breakdown of 63.3% houses and 36.7% other dwellings.
 Home ownership in Hackett stood at 38.0%, with mortgaged dwellings at 39.0% and rented ones at 22.9%.
-The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,080.
-Median weekly rent in Hackett was recorded at $374, compared to the Australian Capital Territory figure of $476.
-Nationally, Hackett's median monthly mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, while median weekly rents were lower at $374 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,500, surpassing the Australian Capital Territory average of $2,080.
+The median weekly rent in Hackett was $374, compared to the Australian Capital Territory's $450.
+Nationally, Hackett's median monthly mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $374.

 Frequently Asked Questions - Housing